 TFT does the same, and every new season players will have to play the same five placement matches after which they’ll be placed into the league.

-Keep in mind that you don’t lose any LP during these five placement matches, but instead you gain increased LP from winning.
-Winning these five matches is a good way of gaining an early head start in the TFT ranked season.
+Keep in mind that, in the TFT ranking system, you don’t lose any LP during these five placement matches, but instead, you gain increased LP from winning.
+Winning these five matches is a good way of gaining an early head start in the TFT-ranked season.

 Demotion and Decay

 Aside from demotions, there’s also this thing called decay in TFT.
 Starting from the Masters rank and above, players will bank up to ten games.
 Then, one banked game will be removed each day.
-If there’s no banked games to be removed, the player will lose 250 LP instead.
+If there are no banked games to be removed, the player will lose 250 LP instead.

 If players continue playing each day and make sure they have banked games, focus on maintaining their MMR, and continue winning more than losing, then there is no fear of demotion and reaching Challenger becomes a realistic possibility.

 With the TFT ranking system explained, we now turn our focus toward progressing TFT ranks.
 Unlike in League of Legends, playing with friends can’t positively impact your TFT ranks in high elos and it’s a bad way of improving your odds of winning.